 It’s always teatime at the lovely La brume dans mes lunettes neighbourhood café and tea room.
 Whether you’re alone or with friends, feeling nibbly or famished, one of its seven delicious menu options to go with your cup will leave you sated.

 A bastion of the Notre-Dame-de-Grâce neighbourhood, the Gryphon d’Or tea room was one of the first places to offer English tea service exclusively.
-And while people still flock there for this cherished ritual, the Gryphon also serves lunch on weekdays and brunch on weekends.
+And while people still flock there for this cherished ritual, the Gryphon also serves lunch on weekdays.

 Marcus — Four Seasons